getify/asynquence/README.md

 ```

 This example shows sync iteration with a `for` loop, but of course, `next(..)` can be called in various [async fashions to iterate](https://gist.github.com/getify/8211148#file-ex2-async-iteration-js) the sequence over time.

+Just like regular sequences, iterable sequences have a `duplicate()` method (see ASQ's instance API above) which makes a copy of the sequence *at that moment*.
+However, iterable sequences are already "paused" at each step anyway, so unlike regular sequences, there's no `unpause()` (nor is there any reason to use the `ASQ.unpause(..)` helper!), because it's unnecessary.
+You just call `next()` on an iterable sequence (even if it's a copy of another) when you want to advance it one step.

 ### Multiple parameters
 API methods take one or more functions as their parameters. `gate(..)` treats multiple functions as segments in the same gate.
 The other API methods (`then(..)`, `or(..)`, `pipe(..)`, `seq(..)`, and `val(..)`) treat multiple parameters as just separate subsequent steps in the respective sequence.
 These methods don't accept arrays of functions (that you might build up programatically), but since they take multiple parameters, you can use `.apply(..)` to spread those out.